tthies0/DeepSDF/README.md

 * Run the set-me-up script: ```./setMeUp.sh```.
 You need root permissions for this.
 If you can't run it, make it executeable first: ```sudo chmod +x ./setMeUp.sh```
 * The file ```requirements.txt``` contains the python-environment from the lecture.
 You can use it as a lookup if you have missing dependencies.
 However, keep in mind that different GPUs and especially nvidia-runtimes need different versions for the torch pip-modules (see https://pytorch.org/get-started/locally/).

+## Training
+Training is conducted via one of the experiment specifications within the "examples" folder.
+"examples/splits" hereby contains different test/training splits for ShapeNetV2.
+Within the respective specs.json file one can then specify which architecture one wants to train, i.e., one-hot encoded feature embeddings, transformers, or some mixture.
+Please refer to the notes on the original training script (next main-paragraph) for more information/examples.

+## Reconstruction
+There exist three reconstruct_*.py file within the main path:
+* reconstruct_original.py: Reconstructions with the original architectures single value (uniform step-size [0;1]) class embeddings
+* reconstruct_one_hot.py: Reconstructions using the one-hot class embedding vector.
+One can specify a desired class embedding or leave it empty to extract it from the datapath
+* reconstruct_latent_interpolation.py: Given two existing latent code vectors this script can perform linear interpolation to obtain new shapes in the continuous latent space "between" them

+## Other Utility Scripts
+Within the folder script/ there are some utility scripts we used to obain the split.json files, plot Chamfer distances or create partial SDF observations

+# Notes from the original authors of DeepSDF:
 ## File Organization

 The various Python scripts assume a shared organizational structure such that the output from one script can easily be used as input to another.
 This is true for both preprocessed data as well as experiments which make use of the datasets.